 When the World Feels Out Of Control

-When our world feels out of control we strive to return order into our lives.
-For a child much of that control comes from predictability and structure.
+When our world feels out of control we strive to return order to our lives.
+For a child, much of that control comes from predictability and structure.
 Schedules become paramount and change is the enemy.
 Rules become the gospel that they live by.
 Often the rules don’t actually need to make sense, they just need to be a rule.
 Children with Autism Spectrum Disorder may have difficulty with concepts such as “maybe” or “later” and small changes in their schedules can cause them to be far more upset than the situation warrants.
 You see, they actually have very valid reasons for their behavior.
 They are not intentionally being oppositional, rather they are grasping for control.

 A. A pattern of negativistic, hostile, and defiant behavior lasting at least 6 months, during which four (or more) of the following are present:

 (2) often argues with adults

 (3) often actively defies or refuses to comply with adults’ requests or rules